Program Director

 Full-Time Faculty

-Harney Science Center 440A
+Harney Science Center 404

-David is an assistant professor at the University of San Francisco.
+David is an associate professor at the University of San Francisco.
 His research interests are natural language processing, machine learning, and databases — specifically on the personal and cultural/demographic information transmitted during speech and typing.
 This research may lead to more accurate speech recognition systems.

 Prior to joining USF, David was a research assistant in the Speech Lab at Queens College and an instructor at Hunter College.
 He has previously worked for the City of...